-Consumers of electricity, natural gas and related services take many different forms.
+Consumers of electricity, covered gas (see section 3.1.10) and related services take many different forms.

 For instance, households and small businesses (end users) consume retail energy products that package different energy related services together.
 Others may only consume a subset of the energy services, such as generators using the network services that transport their energy to market.